hancube/sung-merge-json/README.md

 * Array will be treated as a value.
 Array will be overrided with the value in the first JSON Object
 * You can use it when you need to add up the default values into the user input data
 * Second values will be used only when the first values are undefined or null
+* Define representative object to set the default values to the all items in array

 ## Install
 ```